-Wellness for Real, Part Eight of Series
+Wellness for Real, Part Seven of Series

 With Jessica O'doski, binka Founder/ CEO

-My eighth interview in my "Wellness for Real" series, is with Jessica O'doski, Founder/ CEO of binka.
+My seventh interview in my "Wellness for Real" series, is with Jessica O'doski, Founder/ CEO of binka.
 I had such a great time interviewing someone who I not only work with, but also someone who is a true and amazing friend of mine.
 Very grateful!
 Hope you enjoy!

 Me: So I usually start this series with this question, do you have your own definition of "wellness" that you can share?

 Jessica: Wellness for me, is completely holistic, though I do think it is more mental and emotional.

 I totally agree with Jessica, in that the mental and emotional aspects of wellness are imperative, when speaking about "wellness" for real.
 The completely holistic approach is where it's at!

 Me: So you and I have always had this "rare" synergy and flow in working together.
 Since day one, we have had this.
 Hard to explain, something that is energetic in nature.
 I think the best teams and partnerships are those where there is a flow and synergy, and then business just grows organically from this type of energy.
 Thoughts?

 Jessica: I totally agree.
 Synergy is definitely an awareness, that something is just a "fit."
 The synergy and flow that exists is like any relationship- people either "mesh" or they do not.
 When we have this flow, we can then be more successful in sales together, since there is also the same type of work ethic, as well as same ideas about sales.